 A martyr (from Greek word mártys

-, "witness") is a person who is (or has) suffered persecution for their beliefs, and has inspired other people through their behaviour.
+, "witness") is a person who is suffering (or has suffered) persecution for their beliefs, and has inspired other people through their behaviour.
 The most frequent assumption in popular culture, is that the martyr has died because of their belief in their cause.

 It isn't a requirement to die, although the term "living witness" may be used instead of Martyr, in that case.
 Many times, the martyr's enemies will give them one last chance to refute their belief, just before killing them.
 If the martyr dies reasserting their belief, the crowd is often inspired by their death.
 If the martyr does refute their belief, the crowd's inspiration may be destroyed (which is why the enemy is trying this at all).
 If the crowd loses their inspiration, this is a subverted trope.
 If the crowd hears the martyr disown their beliefs, and still

 remains inspired by their example, it's a Double Subversion

 Compare As Long as There Is One Man